Cubes, cacti, and framed long knots: The space of normalized overlapping intervals

 \begin{conjecture} Let $G$ be a topological group.
 Via the maps of symmetric sequences $\Ov \to \Ov^1 \to \Cact^1 \to \Cact$, the actions of $\Ov$ and $\Cact$ on $\Omega G$ are compatible up to homotopy at the space level. \end{conjecture}

 This conjecture is related to work of Hepworth \cite{Hepworth:TAMS} who established a compatibility between Salvatore's action on $\Omega G$ and the action of the framed little $2$-disks operad on $\Omega^2 BG$.
 His compatibility involved an intermediate operad and operad maps.
-Our conjecture involves only maps of spaces, but the intermediary $\Ov^1$ is (as a subobject of $\Ov$) perhaps more geometrically tractable than the intermediate operad in Hepworth's work.
+Our conjecture involves only maps of spaces, but the intermediary $\Ov^1$ is perhaps more geometrically tractable than the intermediate operad in Hepworth's work.

 The following question is motivated by recent work on infinity operads of cacti \cite{BCLRRW}:

 \begin{question} Does the symmetric sequence $\{ \Ov^1(m) \}_{m\in \N}$ of normalized overlapping intervals admit the structure of an infinity operad?
 If so, does the projection $p_m: \Ov^1(m) \to \Cact^1(m)$ give rise to a compatibility of such structures on these spaces? \end{question}